zero-waste/say-no-to-plastic/readme.md

 also appear to be thermally sealed suggesting a small quantity of plastic in the paper mix.

-# Beer and wine
-[Bison Brewery](http://bisonbeer.co.uk/) sell large refillable bottles of beer--affectionately known as "growlers"--from their shop on East Street.
-If purchasing beer from a supermarket then don't choose those with six-pack rings.
-Ten packs come in a cardboard box with no plastic.
-Or go to the pub.
-Or brew your own!

 # Precious Plastic
 Small scale plastic processing kits.
 The future!